tassomaiass/tassomaiass.github.io/_site/answers.md

 #### BIOFUELS are often suggested as an alternative to FOSSIL FUELS for car engines\.
 Which of these shows a possible TRUE ADVANTAGE of biofuels?
 * BIOFUELS can be made in countries without FOSSIL FUEL wealth, thus bringing ECONOMIC opportunities to poorer countries
+* BIOFUEL production provides INCOME for FARMERS and creates JOBS

 #### A building could be considered to be ENERGY EFFICIENT if…
 * it LOSES very little heat to the atmosphere

 #### Which of these statements about TRANSITION ELEMENTS is TRUE?
 * \[NONE of these are true\]
+* Many of them form IONS with DIFFERENT CHARGES

 #### How do almost all TRANSITION ELEMENTS compare to GROUP 1 elements?
 * \[ALL of these\]